alexanderswann-noaa/Benthic-LiDAR-Mapping/README.md

 conda install --file requirements.txt -y
 ```

-After this is done, run the `build.py` script, which **expects that the `binaries` are already in `./build`**; if
-they're not, download them [here](https://www.simulation.openfields.fr/index.php/cloudcompy-downloads/3-cloudcompy-binaries/5-windows-cloudcompy-binaries/106-cloudcompy310-20240613) and place the `.7z` file in the `./build` folder.

 The build.py script extracts the CloudCompare Python Binary
 To extract this binary we need to install py7zr via pip